PrestigeDevop/DenOvOEngine/README.md

 # a cross platform Game engine based on Veldrid renderer.
-This is an example of simple 3D video game built with .NET Core.
+This is an example of a simple 3D video game built with .NET Core.
 It supports Windows, OSX, and Linux.
 It is built on top of a custom game engine, the sources of which can be found here: https://github.com/mellinoe/ge.

 This repository contains the game-specific assets and code files for Crazy Core.
 It has a submodule which includes the engine as a dependency.
 ![image](https://github.com/PrestigeDevop/DenvoEngine/assets/85388342/37e461b0-b308-41b5-a537-6933287f5dbc)